 Next week our permanent CEO, Helen Undy, will return from maternity leave, and after four and a half years I’m moving on from Money and Mental Health.
 I’m very sad to be leaving the team, but so pleased with all that we have achieved – and especially with the difference we’ve been able to make for people with mental health problems over the last eight months, through the pandemic.

 I certainly wasn’t expecting that within my first six weeks in the job, I’d be sending the whole team home.
 I have barely seen any of them in person since.
 2020 has brought a range of challenges that none of us would have anticipated.
 But it’s also emphasised Money and Mental Health’s strengths.

 Listening to lived experience

-The first thing I am proud of building at Money and Mental Health is our incredible Research Community – the group of 5,000 people with lived experience of mental health problems who sit at the heart of everything that we do.
+The first thing I am proud of building at Money and Mental Health is our incredible Research Community – the group of 5,000 people (as of April 2021) with lived experience of mental health problems who sit at the heart of everything that we do.
 These generous, courageous people have been ever more invaluable to us over the last eight months – as the world changed quickly, being able to hear directly from people experiencing poor mental health, and the financial challenges that come with it, helped us identify the problems and ask policy-makers to help at top speed.
 Having our research and campaigns grounded in people’s everyday experience shows the human cost behind technical policy challenges, helps us cut across crowded political agendas and makes sure that when we do change policy, it makes a real difference.